Pyrite

 Regular Cocada

 Pyrite with many drusis and showing a high number of crystals of an average size of 6 mm to 1 cm.
 Not all the crystals on the rock have to have this size.
-Many times, bigger crystals are surrounded by crystals the size of spark or highlighted spark.
+Many times, bigger crystals are surrounded by crystals the size of a spark or highlighted spark.

 First Class Cocada (Cocada resaltada)